Morfusee/MO-IT122-DevOps/docs/system-design-documentation.md

 ### Pipeline Testing Procedures

-As detailed in the `workflow-documentation.md`:
+As detailed in the `workflow-documentation.md` and [CI/CD Pipeline Diagram](images/pipeline-diagram.png):

 * **Code Quality**: ESLint is used for linting, and Prettier for code formatting, ensuring consistent code style across both frontend and backend.
 * **Backend Tests**: `pnpm test` runs API-level tests for the backend, utilizing Japa as the testing framework.
 These tests cover **unit and integration** aspects of the backend API.